 As far as we know security has not been jeopardised, a spokeswoman with the Dutch counter-terrorism agency NCTb said.

-She said Dutch authorities were in contact with the United States and that the matter was being taken very seriously.
-A lot of details still needed to be clarified, she said.
+She said Dutch authorities were in contact with the United States and the matter was being taken very seriously.
+Many details still needed to be clarified, she said.

 Edwin Bakker, head of the security and conflict programme of the Netherlands Institute of International Relations, said the combination of factors, including the luggage and the money, was very suspicious and could indicate it had been a test run.